arcs-njit-edu/docs/docs/Events/2024/2_containers.md

 ## Registration

-Click [here](https://njit-edu.zoom.us/meeting/register/tJUuce6hrjMuH9w5wDehR8emZ2LnymMvVWdx) for the registration.
+Registration is now closed.
+Check the [HPC training](training.md#introduction-to-containers-on-wulver) for the webinar recording and slides.